BeneStrahm/pyLEK/README.md

 [See also README.md for further information](sampleCode/gui/README.md)

+## Snippets
+Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.
+See also https://code.visualstudio.com/docs/editor/userdefinedsnippets.

+The below mentioned templates and some basic snippets can be found within pyLEK/snippets.
+Place them in C:\Users\"Username"\AppData\Roaming\Code\User\snippets to globally enable them.

 ## Template
 When adding new functions always respect the following template and the style guideline.
 Otherwise you're file will be removed.
 Keep the functions simple, short and comment when necessary.